Rolex new model

 https://www.thejewelleryeditor.com

 The Oyster Perpetual 41 Ref.
 134303 is a tribute to the first Oyster waterproof watch from 1926.
 Reflecting the fact that the first Oyster model was made with a yellow gold case, The bezel and crown of Ref.
 134303 are also made of yellow gold.
-The rest of the case is made of Oystersteel.
-In the current collection, A two-tone combination of yellow gold and steel would usually mean that the center link of the bracelet is also made of gold, But an exception was made to emphasize the uniqueness of this model.
+The rest of the watch is made of Oystersteel.
+In the current collection, A two-tone combination of yellow gold and steel would usually mean that the center link of the bracelet is also made of gold but an exception was made to emphasize its uniqueness.

-Instead of the Twinlock’s “two dots” on the crown, The number “100” is engraved, And “100 YEARS” replaces “Swiss Made” at the 6 o’clock position on the dial to highlight the commemorative nature of the model.
+Instead of the Twinlock's "two dots" on the crown, The number "100" is engraved and instead of "Swiss Made" at 6 o'clock on the dial, "100 YEARS" is displayed to highlight the commemorative nature of the model.
 Additionally, The brand name and the five-minute markers are in Rolex green.

 ⓒ Rolex